 4. Customized marketing control

-As a private-label retailer, you can choose the marketing campaigns used to promote your branded products.
-You don’t have to adhere to the sometimes stiff, outdated campaigns run by national brands.
+As a private-label retailer, you can choose the marketing campaigns you use to promote your branded products.
+You don’t have to adhere to the campaigns run by national brands.

 5. Adaptability